Global Public Health

 Psychosocial health is concerned with the psychological effects of social experiences, so the effect of factors in the wider society outside ourselves, on our mental health.
 I conduct research and design assessment processes, and data collection and analysis tools for HIAs and other applied health evaluation procedures to collect data on psychosocial health.
 I have published scientific articles outlining some of these frameworks and tools, see Psychosocial Health for full details.

-I am Principal Investigator of a mixed methods study for the United Nations Development Programme (UNDP) in North Macedonia looking at, among other things, public awareness of the health effects of burning biomass, and indoor and outdoor air pollution as well as the relationship to climate change.
+I was Principal Investigator of a mixed methods study for the United Nations Development Programme (UNDP) in North Macedonia looking at, among other things, public awareness of the health effects of burning biomass, and indoor and outdoor air pollution as well as the relationship to climate change.
 For this, I designed a psychometric survey questionnaire using indicators that measured health and environmental psychology constructs such as ‘health risk perception’ and ‘climate change-related health risk perception’.
 The survey was distributed to a sample of 1188 people across North Macedonia from seven marginalised and vulnerable groups.
-The subsequent data, once analysed using statistical testing, has been used to underpin a Behaviour Change Communications Strategy and an application to the UN Joint SDG Fund – Component 2 – Call on SDG Financing to fund the Green Finance Facility to Improve Air Quality and Combat Climate Change in North Macedonia.
-This will be implemented in 2022 and I will act as Adviser to UNDP during this time.
+The subsequent data, once analysed using statistical testing, was used to underpin a Behaviour Change Communications Strategy and an application to the UN Joint SDG Fund – Component 2 – Call on SDG Financing to fund the Green Finance Facility to Improve Air Quality and Combat Climate Change in North Macedonia.

 Behavioural Science Advisory

-I am a trained Social and Behavioural Scientist (PhD Social and Cultural Anthropology with Sociology and Social Psychology, University of Oxford).
+I am a trained Behavioural and Social Scientist (PhD Social and Cultural Anthropology with Sociology and Social Psychology, University of Oxford).
 I furthered my knowledge with study modules on public health approaches to mental health and social and behavioural epidemiology during my Masters of Public Health (UNSW, Australia).
-I am experienced at looking at the social, cultural, and psychosocial factors that underpin human behaviour, attitudes and psychological responses to life experiences, institutional structures, social organisation, and relationships.
-I use a combination of participatory and non-participatory observational methods, interviews, document review, surveys, and other methods to understand the contexts of human behaviour and the structures, norms, attitudes, values, beliefs and material and economic resources shaping it.
+I am experienced at looking at the psychosocial, behavioural, social and cultural factors that underpin human thought, emotions and behavioural reponses to life experiences, relationships, communities, environments, and macro-economic factors.
+I use a combination of theory-based analyses, and quantitative methods such as psychometric, social and behavioural surveys, and qualitative methods such as participatory and non-participatory observation, interviews, focus groups, document review, visual documentation and analyses, photo elicitation, creative production (song-writing, informal art) and other methods to understand the contexts of human life (e.g. socio-cultural, socio-political, biophysical/ecological, economic, material, religious), and structural forces and influences.
 My approach can be applied in all cultural and country contexts, and used to understand the behaviours that contribute to health problems, or fail to prevent and control them.

 Behaviour Change Communications Strategies

-A Recent Example: For UNDP, I designed and wrote a behavioural change communications strategy to inform a public information, engagement and media campaign by banks in North Macedonia to promote uptake of UNDP’s ‘green subsidised loan’ scheme.
+An Example: For UNDP, I designed and wrote a behavioural change communications strategy to inform a public information, engagement and media campaign by banks in North Macedonia to promote uptake of UNDP’s ‘performance-based payments subsidy’ scheme.
 It comprised of two main components.

 The first component was a public engagement plan through the use of ‘change agents’ and ‘community embassadors’ to counsel households through the process of deciding to change their energy use and consumption behaviours to switch from use of biomass to renewable energy and energy efficiency technical solutions for clean energy generation.
-They would also support these households through making an application for a subsidised loan to fund the purchase and installation of these technologies.
-The public engagement component also proposed discursive ’round-table’ events to engage marginalised community groups in dialogue with the scheme’s proponents and involved institutions.
-The second component is a national media and communications campaign using direct communications and targeted marking, new/social media and electronic/digital media (i.e. television shows and television advertising) to disseminate key messages and information about the scheme and its target benefits.
+They would also support these households through making an application for a subsidy to fund the purchase and installation of these technologies.
+The public engagement component also proposed discursive ’round-table’ events to engage marginalised groups in dialogues with the scheme’s proponents and involved institutions.
+The second component was a national media and communications campaign using direct communications and targeted marking, new/social media and electronic/digital media (i.e. television shows and advertising) to disseminate key messages and information about the scheme and its target benefits.

-The strategy was underpinned by three psychology theories: ‘diffusion of innovation theory’, ‘social practice theory’, and ‘the Integrated Framework for Encouraging Pro-Environmental Behaviour (IFEP)’ and a model of home-based, family counselling using storytelling and negotiation of norm changes using a ‘nudge’ approach for behaviour change: ‘timed and targeted counselling/TTC’ (adapted from World Vision’s TTC for maternal and child health and nutrition).
+The strategy was underpinned by three psychology theories: ‘diffusion of innovation theory’, ‘social practice theory’, and ‘the Integrated Framework for Encouraging Pro-Environmental Behaviour (IFEP)’, a little asset-based community development theory, and a model of home-based, family counselling using storytelling and negotiation of norm changes using a ‘nudge’ approach for behaviour change: ‘timed and targeted counselling/TTC’ (adapted from World Vision’s TTC for maternal and child health and nutrition).